Self-Assessment Guide by Listentotaxman

 It is not just the Self Employed who are required to make an annual self assessment return.
 Many people who have their taxes collected through the PAYE system are still obliged to make a self assessment return, for example Company Directors; those with foreign income; those whose income exceeds £100,000 a year.
-As of 2013 a new group has been caught in the self assessment bracket, those parents affected by the new Child Benefit Charge (earning over 50k and still in receipt of child benefit).
+Since 2013, a new group has been caught in the self assessment bracket, those parents affected by the new Child Benefit Charge (earning over 50k and still in receipt of child benefit).
 The means of collecting the new tax on child benefit is through self assessment.